Sequential Solutions in Machine Scheduling Games: Linear lower bound for

 \subsection{Linear lower bound}

-Extending the construction for $n=5$ players is non trivial as this seems to require rather involved constants that multiply the $\epsilon$ terms.
+Extending the construction for $n=5$ players is non-trivial as this seems to require rather involved constants that multiply the $\epsilon$ terms.
 However, we notice that these terms only help to induce more involved tie-breaking rules of the following form:

-\begin{definition}[arbitrary tie-breaking rule] We say that the tie-breaking rule is arbitrary if each player uses a tie-breaking rule between machines which possibly depends on the strategies played by all the other players. \end{definition}
+\begin{definition}[arbitrary tie-breaking rule] We say that the tie-breaking rule is arbitrary if each player uses a tie-breaking rule between machines which possibly depends on the allocation of all players. \end{definition}

 The following theorem gives our general lower bound:

 \begin{theorem} Even for two machines, the \SPoA is at least linear in the number $n$ of jobs, in the case of arbitrary tie-breaking rule. \end{theorem}